arduino/docs-content/content/arduino-cloud/03.cloud-interface/03.dashboard-widgets/dashboard-widgets.md

 ![Value Dropdown](assets/widget-dropdown.png)

-The value dropdown widget works similarly to **value selector**, and is be used to switch between predetermined values through a dropdown menu.
+The value dropdown widget works similarly to the **value selector** and can be used to switch between predetermined values through a dropdown menu.
 Supported variable types are `int` and `String`.

 Example: